soldair/changes-feed-diff/README.md

   - the "b" value is falsey but its not the same false as "a"
 - VNEQUAL
   - value does not equal value at "b"
+## fun facts

+this only allows one concurrent diff per document id. this prevents a race condition where 2 versions of the same document are compared at the same time yeilding an incorrect diff for the later version.